-Vehicle Overview For the 2003 model year, GMC redesigned its full-size rear-wheel-drive vans for the first time in seven years.
+Vehicle Overview GMC redesigned its full-size vans for the first time in seven years for the 2003 model year.
 The 2003 Savanas got upgraded powertrains, fresh features and an updated appearance.
 Three industry firsts in full-size vans were available: all-wheel drive, an optional left-side door and unique side access panels for use on commercial vans.
-Front-end styling was revised to give the Savana a greater family resemblance to other General Motors trucks.
+Front-end styling was revised to give the Savana a greater family resemblance to other General Motors' trucks.

-GM’s StabiliTrak electronic stability system has been added to 15-passenger models for 2004.
-Chevrolet’s Express is closely related to the Savana and sells far better.
+GM's StabiliTrak electronic stability system was added to 15-passenger models in 2004.
+Chevrolet's Express is closely related to the Savana and sells far better.
 For 2005, StabiliTrak is also standard on regular-wheelbase 12-passenger vans.

-Exterior As part of last year’s redesign, the Savana’s front end gained a new grille, bumper, fascia, hood and fenders.
+Exterior As part of the 2003 redesign, the Savana's front end gained a new grille, bumper, fascia, hood and fenders.
 Upscale reflector-type headlights were installed, and the taillamps were revamped.

 Light-duty vans have rack-and-pinion steering, which promises greater agility.
-Front and rear suspensions are modified from those used on GM’s full-size pickup trucks.
-The rear suspensions use a solid axle with semielliptic variable-rate multileaf springs and gas shocks.
-The tires measure 16 inches in diameter, and the fuel tanks are made of composite material.
+Front and rear suspensions are modified from those used on GM's full-size pickup trucks.
+The rear suspensions use a solid axle with multileaf springs and gas shocks.
+All Savanas have 16-inch wheels.

 Interior Depending on the configuration, Savana passenger vans can carry eight, 12 or 15 occupants.
-Cargo Vans seat only two people.
-Both Radio Data System (RDS) technology and GM’s OnStar communication system are available.
+Cargo Vans seat a maximum of two people.
+Both Radio Data System technology and GM's OnStar communication system are available.

 Safety All-disc antilock brakes and daytime running lights are standard, but side-impact airbags are not available.